 🎭 Family Roles: When You Stop Playing the Part They Cast You In

 Most of us didn’t grow up in emotionally healthy environments—we grew up in systems.
-And those systems had unspoken rules, power dynamics, and survival roles.
+Families with unspoken rules, silent power plays, and survival roles that trained us to perform instead of truly connect.

-And here’s the kicker: none of these roles are chosen.
-They’re assigned.
-Usually based on birth order, temperament, or who the adults needed you to be in order to maintain control.
+These aren’t choices—they’re scripts handed to you.
+Usually based on birth order, temperament, or who the adults needed you to be in order to keep control.

-When you stop caretaking, overachieving, absorbing shame, or distracting from the truth?
+When you stop caretaking, overachieving, or performing ease?

 You stop playing the part.